New Dyson Light Ball vacuums launch ahead of IFA 2017 – Which? News

 They also meet the requirements of the new EU vacuum cleaner regulations, set to come into effect on Friday 1 September 2017, which will reduce the maximum motor wattage allowed from 1,600W to 900W, and limit noise to a maximum of 80dB.

-See the Light Ball in action in the video below and read on to find out more about the new models.
-To see how other Dyson vacuums fare in our tough tests, head to our Dyson vacuum cleaner reviews.
+See the Light Ball in action in the video below and read on to find out more about how the new models measure up.

+Update for 27 September 2017: We’ve now had a chance to try out the Light Ball vacuum.
+Jump straight to our verdict in the full Dyson Light Ball first look review.

 Video: Dyson Light Ball in action